-This third article in the excuse buster series talks about how people use a lack of time or their busy lives as an excuse not to travel.
+This third article in the excuse buster series talks about how people use a lack of time or their busy lives as an excuse not to travel the world or take a gap year, and explains why it is not really an excuse at all.

 In the last article in this series I talked about how people assume they can’t afford to travel when the reality is they can.
 Continuing this series of articles where I dispel the myths and excuses people use to talk themselves out of going backpacking, this week I want to talk about time.